Carson-Stark/PodcastClipGenerator/README.md

 ## Features
 - Region of interest detection using YOLOv3 person detection
+- Supports multiple subjects in focus simultaneously, dynamically fitting them into the video frame
 - Automatic transcription using OpenAI's Whisper model
 - Automatic speaker detection with face tracking, audio diarization, or manual override tools
 - Tkinter GUI for customizing which subject is in focus at what time